armadaproject/armada/docs/python_armada_client.md

 * **Returns**

-    ReprioritizeJobsResponse object.
+    JobReprioritizeResponse object.
 It is a map of strings.